MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 ## Microsoft Teams call recording

 > [!IMPORTANT]
-> - The enhanced experience for adding products is a preview feature. [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
+> - The enhanced experience for Microsoft Teams calling with conversation intelligence is a preview feature. [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
 > - [!INCLUDE[cc-preview-features-expect-changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

 When Microsoft Teams call recording is integrated with conversation intelligence, making calls and analyzing conversations are made easy.
 An organization's sales teams can drill down into their customer interactions, and get real-time call transcripts and post-call summaries.

-As an administrator, you must configure conversation intelligence to integrate Microsoft Teams call recording for your sales teams to get real-time call transcripts, post-call summaries, and call insights.
+As a Dynamics 365 system administrator, you must configure conversation intelligence to connect Microsoft Teams call recording for your sales teams to get real-time call transcripts, post-call summaries, and call insights.

 ### Review the prerequisites

 Review the following requirements before you configure Microsoft Teams call recording for conversation intelligence:

-- You must have an administrator or equivalent security role.
+- You must have a Dynamics 365 system administrator or equivalent security role.
 More information: [Assign a security role to a user](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user)
 - Your organization has a phone system installed with a valid license to use it.
 More information: [Set up Phone System in your organization](https://docs.microsoft.com/MicrosoftTeams/setting-up-your-phone-system)
 - You have a license to use Microsoft Teams call recording.
 More information: [Microsoft Teams add-on licenses](https://docs.microsoft.com/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business)
 - You have [configured Microsoft Teams dialer](https://docs.microsoft.com/dynamics365/sales-enterprise/configure-microsoft-teams-dialer) in your organization.
-- You must run the PowerShell script, described in the following section, to record and store Microsoft Teams calls.
-If you're unable to run the script, contact your tenant administrator to run the script for your organization.
+- A tenant administrator must run the PowerShell script, described in the [Run the PowerShell script to record calls](#run-the-powershell-script-to-record-calls) section, to record and store Microsoft Teams calls. information:

 ### Run the PowerShell script to record calls